mautrix/docs/bridges/go/imessage/android/setup.md

      [Apache](https://httpd.apache.org/docs/2.4/howto/auth.html)
 6. Generate a QR code with the URL to your config (e.g. `echo -n https://user:pass@example.com/your-config.yaml | qrencode -t ansiutf8`).
-7. Scan the QR code with android-sms.
+7. Scan the QR code with the android-sms app (install the app now if you didn't already).
--->
+8. Grant at least the SMS permission when prompted.
+Contact list access is also necessary if you want proper displaynames for ghost users on Matrix.

 [example config]: https://github.com/mautrix/imessage/blob/master/example-config.yaml
 [example registration]: https://github.com/mautrix/imessage/blob/master/example-registration.yaml